-There must be sufficient security to Prevent public access and unauthorized entry, Protect the players' personal belongings, Protect players from corruptors, Prevent unwanted/harmful interactions (Safeguarding Protocol)
+There must be sufficient security to prevent public access and unauthorized entry, protect the players' personal belongings, protect players from corruptors, prevent unwanted/harmful interactions.

-For further information please see Safeguarding Guidance and Security Guidance.
+For further information please see Safequarding Guidance and Security Guidance.

-28. Player Lounge
+27. Player Lounge

 Each Tournament must provide a suitable Player Lounge area on-site for the duration of the Tournament for use by all players and their guests.
 This lounge must be an indoor space, unless otherwise approved by the ITF in advance of the Tournament.
 If an outdoor tent with walls is used for the players' lounge, then it must have portable heating (winter) or fans (summer) provided.
 This area must not be accessible by the public.
-The area should be equipped with a computer, Internet Access (see internet access above), a television and sofas/comfortable chairs and be supplied with fruit and water.
+The area should be equipped with a television and sofas/comfortable chairs and be supplied with fruit and water.
 It is also recommended to be supplied with non-carbonated soft drinks, including sports drinks - please consult Recommended Food and Drink.
 The players' lounge must be freely available to all players still in competition.
 Tournaments are encouraged to allow eliminated players access to the lounge, lounge facilities and refreshments although this remains at the discretion of the Tournament Organiser.